Sheldon-Lloyd/Cyber.Beast/comic/readme.md

+# Minia's perspective

 1. Ordinary world

-   Makkusu wants to be a cybervator
+   Minia wants to end the war

 1. Call

+   Minia learns that her father is a Cyvolter

-   Makkusu finds and befriends an injured Minia and learns that the world is not what it first seemed
+   Makkusu finds and befriends an injured Minia and learns that Citizens do not know about the war

 1. Refusal